-Do you Own or manage a WordPress site?
-Does it get complex with a lot of traffic spikes?
-Well, You are at the right place.
-This time I’m going to show you the ideal architecture to create a scalable hosting for WordPress in AWS.
+Do you own or manage a WordPress site?
+Does it get complex with frequent traffic spikes?
+Well, you are at the right place.
+This time, I will show you the ideal architecture for creating scalable WordPress hosting in AWS.

 This blog is intended to show a distributed architecture in AWS for WordPress CMS Websites.
 You will be able to identify the different layers of services needed to run a High Traffic WordPress.